Travelling far and wide

 Since time began patrons of the Construction Industry have found themselves travelling far and wide to feed and clothe their families.
-The Irish especially have been known for this, having a hand in building London and New York.
+The Irish, especially, have been known for this, having a hand in building London and New York.
 And now we are at it again.
 On a daily basis hundreds, if not thousands of people are leaving home to work abroad.
 At the moment it’s the Middle East and Canada which seem to be the destinations of choice.

-I have been too, and looked at various areas in the Middle east and have preferred the UAE to any other.
+I have visited, and looked at various areas in the Middle east and have preferred the UAE to any other.
 What makes the difference for me is that I have a family.
 Fifteen years ago I would probably have went to Saudi Arabia.
 The Salaries and Packages are a bit better there, but it may not be suitable for some families.
 Dubai is more family orientated with more choice for schools, entertainment and dining.

 The whole expat experience is one which can be good or bad, The main thing is to make sure the offer you are getting is a good one.
 You need to research the Company and the area thoroughly.
 I know its exciting to get any job offer, but do your homework before you sign anything.
 If you have a family and want to bring them with you, you need to research schools and accommodation.
-You will need to know that your family are safe.
+You will need to know that your family are safe and looked after.